Laurel Truck Accident Attorney: Helping You After a Crash With a Tractor Trailer, Semi or Big Rig

 • Drowsy driving: Long-haul truck drivers are subject to strict hours-of-service rules, but violations of those rules can result in drowsy drivers who are at a higher risk of causing accidents.

-If you have been involved in a serious truck accident with a commercial carrier, there is a wide-array of potential defendants who could be subject to lawsuit.
-Not only would you have a right to bring suit against the driver, but also the employer, the retail company if the driver was hauling goods, and the company who performs maintenance on the commercial vehicle.
-Each suit is a case by case basis that would depend on the facts of the circumstance.
+If you have been involved in a serious truck accident with a commercial carrier, there is a wide array of potential defendants who could be subject to lawsuit.
+Not only would you have a right to bring suit against the driver, but also the employer, the retail company if the driver was hauling goods, and the company that performs maintenance on the commercial vehicle.
+Each suit is fact-specific and depends on the circumstances.

 If I Have Been Involved in a Truck Accident, What Evidence Will Strengthen My Case?

-If you have been involved in a truck accident case, there are certain types of evidence that will strengthen you case.
+If you have been involved in a truck accident case, certain types of evidence will strengthen your case.
 You should obtain photographs of the accident scene from all angles, witness statements, police reports, and medical records to establish liability and damages.
 You need documentation regarding the truck driver, employment status, and the truck itself.
 These types of documents also include:

-• Any data collected from the truck drivers’ on-board recording device;
+• Any data collected from the truck’s on-board recording device;

 • The speed the truck was traveling at the time of the crash;